ThinkEQ/assembly-solutions-ltd/src/pages/news/accounts-manager-amanda-celebrates-10-years-with-asl.md

         * Accounts Assistant to Accounts Manager

-        * Amanda reflects on personal growth]
+        * Amanda reflects on personal growth

-        ### Managing Director, Gareth is happy to see another team member reach 10 years
+  - type: column
+    column:
+      text: >-
         "Amanda has been a brilliant addition to the team and I am delighted to see her reach 10 years with the company.
 As our Accounts Manager, she has a very important role, and especially through recent years where the company has seen significant growth in a very short space of time.

         Amanda does an incredible job and has built a brilliant team in the accounts department.
 I hope she continues on our journey and reaches another 10 years!"
+      title: Managing Director, Gareth is happy to see another team member reach 10 years
   - type: testimonial
     testimonial:
       quote: During my 10 years at ASL, I have been given great opportunities both in